hamilton-lima/smallflatworld/docs/alpha2-plan.md

 - move normalize to saving rotation
 - Display mouse position and character position and camera north direction replace FAR,LEFT,UP by NORTH,WEST,ALTITUDE in the editor and in the position display
-- Add teleport to 0,0,0 and set rotation 0,0,0

 - Add legs to the character or wheels :) or googly eyes